Keyj33k/Keyj33k/README.md

 ### Whoami:grey_question:
 ---
-- :penguin:enthusiastic linux user
+- :penguin: enthusiastic linux user
-- :satellite:networking technology lover
+- :satellite: networking technology lover
-- :computer:interested in (manipulation of) tech, OSINT/information gathering and programming
+- :computer: interested in (manipulation of) tech, OSINT/information gathering and programming
-- :skull:hater in relation to cybersecurity ignorance
+- :skull: hater in relation to cybersecurity ignorance
-- :ghost:believer in windows curse
+- :ghost: believer in windows curse

 ### Which tools and languages i am using?
 ---